shhudspeth/USGS_water_data_rdb_to_csv/README.md

 There are two rdb files as samples (water_use_data and water_use_2) as well as the converted csv files (the .csv files).

-More information about the data can be found at https://water.usgs.gov/watuse/WU-Category-Changes.html.
+More information about the data can be found at https://help.waterdata.usgs.gov/news/Feb-12-2019 or https://water.usgs.gov/watuse/WU-Category-Changes.html.
 The website knows that their data is in outdated formats and they are working on updating it.
 This program is intended to address the need to put the file in a more updated format.